ErnestoTz-WR/Udemy-VueJS-Maximilian/01-Getting-Started/README.md

 Allows us to define functions which should execute when something happens.

-Methods is a JavaScript object which is full of methods.
+`methods` is a JavaScript object which is full of methods.

 ```JavaScript
 Vue.createApp({